-- To determine the Champion Pilot - To stimulate the development of aerostation by a comparison of performance of pilots and aerostats; - To reinforce friendship among aeronauts. - To provide task opportunities for pilots interested in qualifying for the US National Hot Air Balloon Championship through the National Eligibility List System
+- To determine the RGC Champion, New Mexico State Champion Pilot and Southwest Regional Champion. - To stimulate the development of aerostation by a comparison of performance of pilots and aerostats; - · To reinforce friendship among aeronauts. - To provide individual sanction task opportunities for pilots interested in qualifying for the US Hot Air Balloon National Championship through the National Eligibility List

-1. 2 DEFINITION OF CHAMPION
+1.2 DEFINITION OF CHAMPION